©2023 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Projects selected for implementation will be provided with plants, tools and hardscape, as requested in their application and approved by the Selection Committee.
 No cash awards will be given.

-2023 Application Details!
+2025 Application Details!

 Want to apply for a project this year?
-Request a 2023 Application packet by registering to participate in the Neighbors Naturescaping Kick-Off Presentation and Breakfast (Register here).
-Digital applications will be emailed starting May 11th.
-Paper applications will be available at the Kick-Off Presentation and Breakfast and available at the Brightside office for pick-up (starting 5/11) If you miss the kick-off event and are still interested in applying, please contact Brightside directly.
+Request a 2025 Application packet by registering to participate in the Neighbors Naturescaping Q & A at the St. Louis Urban Gardening Symposium (Register here).
+Digital applications will be emailed starting the week of May 19.
+Paper applications will be available at the St. Louis Urban Gardening Symposium (SLUGS) and available at the Brightside office for pick-up (starting the week of May 19) If you miss SLUGS and are still interested in applying, please contact Brightside by June 27, 2025.

-Attend the 2023 St. Louis Urban Gardening Symposium
+Attend the 2025 St. Louis Urban Gardening Symposium